-If you’re looking for general information about this blog, try reading my About page first!
+If you’re looking for general information about Grand, Unified, Empty, try reading the About page first!

 This blog has gone through several different “eras” as my interests and writing style have shifted, so this page contains a brief history to help orient you.
-But first, a curated collection of my best and most interesting posts, to give new readers a flavour for how I write and what I write about:
+But before getting into the nitty-gritty, here’s a brief collection of my best and most interesting posts, to give you a flavour for how I write and what I write about:

 - Our Need for Need